On average, your neighbors pay $100 a month.See Your Rates

 QuoteWizard can help with that.
 We’ll connect you to top auto insurance companies so you can find a policy that protects you and your loved ones without breaking the bank.

-Last year, 42,046 people used QuoteWizard to compare quotes from top companies and find the cheapest auto insurance rates in Colorado.
+Last year, 42,046 people used QuoteWizard to compare car insurance quotes in Colorado from top companies, and find the cheapest rates.

 These are the most common vehicles owned by Colorado drivers requesting car insurance quotes through QuoteWizard in the past year.

 This is our list of the most common car insurance companies reported by QuoteWizard users living in the state of Colorado last year.
 Out of the 42,046 Colorado drivers that used QuoteWizard to request insurance quotes last year, 5,056 had no car insurance.

 Legally most US drivers are required to carry a minimum level of insurance, but those levels actually do vary from state to state.
 In Colorado drivers need to follow what is known as the 25/50/15 rule when it comes to their insurance policies.

 This means that any policy must include at least the following:

 Remember you can purchase more inclusive plans that offer more coverage, but if you want the bare minimum required to keep you legal on the road, make sure your policy has the coverage above.
 And, if you’ve financed your car through a lender, they’ll require that you purchase collision and comprehensive coverage to protect their investment.